Originally posted in 2009. Updated early/late 2017, early 2018, and once again in late 2018.

 Do YOU do lessons in snow?

 Generally speaking, yes.
 When we had that first heavy snowfall a few years ago I cancelled a lot of lessons to begin with, but in later falls I cancelled less.
 I hardly cancelled any the second winter with heavy snow.
-This year (2017), I have cancelled two lessons on the morning of 10 December as the snow has come in, mainly because I don’t know how bad it is going to be just yet, the pupils in question live on sloped roads, and that Highways England has advised not to travel unless it is essential around this way.
+In 2017, I cancelled two lessons one day in December as snow came in, mainly because I didn’t know how bad it was going to be, the pupils in question lived on sloped roads, and Highways England had advised not to travel unless it was essential in my area.

 Will my driving test be cancelled due to snow?